stealify/ecmascript-book/book/README.md

 ## type assertions (Typecast)

-In TypeScript, you can do const assertions. via writting const after a literal.
+In TypeScript, you can do const assertions. via writting const after a literal. example.ts
 ```ts
 // type is { prop: string }
 let a = { prop: "hello" };